Where to Catch Sea Trout – tackling the Rio Gallegos

-We get many people asking what it’s like to fish for Sea Trout Fly Fishing in Argentina as many have heard that the fishing is only for the die hard anglers, some of the fishing in Argentina can be challenging but there are rivers and lodges that suit all levels of anglers and one such destination is Las Buitreras Lodge on the Rio Gallegos River.
+We get many people asking what it’s like to fish for Sea Trout Fly Fishing in Argentina or where to catch Sea Trout as many have heard that the fishing is only for the die hard anglers, some of the fishing in Argentina can be challenging but there are rivers and lodges that suit all levels of anglers and one such destination is Las Buitreras Lodge on the Rio Gallegos River.

 A trip to Rio Gallegos River offers the angler the opportunity to pit his or her skills against the explosive Sea Trout of Patagonia.
 These fish can reach sizes of 31lb and will reward the angler with arm wrenching takes and blistering runs, interspersed with regular acrobatic displays.